mraheem25/threat-composer-ecs/README.md

 # ECS Threat Composer Deployment

-This project is a complete AWS deployment of a containerised web application.
-It focuses on building the infrastructure using Terraform, packaging the app with Docker and automating deployments using GitHub Actions.
-The result is a live, production style setup deployed to AWS and accessible through a custom domain over HTTPS.
+This project is a deployment of a containerised web application (AWS Threat Composer).
+It focuses on comtainerising the app using Docker; building the infrastructure in Terraform and automating deployments using GitHub Actions.
+The result is a live, production style setup deployed to AWS, which is accessible via a custom domain over HTTPS.

 ## Project Structure
 ```text